thedev-me/register/README.md

 6. 🤖 Automated checks will run and report any JSON errors (First time contributors wait for a manual trigger)
 7. ✅ After manual review and approval, your subdomain will be added

+> [!IMPORTANT]
-**Important**: Passing automated checks doesn't guarantee approval.
+> Passing automated checks does NOT guarantee approval.
 All submissions undergo manual review to ensure quality and compliance.

 ## Supported Record Types